Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 >matlab_io_basicdatatype:	        matlab toolbox

 >mBrainAligner_data
->>3rdparty:                 		  the folder where the final executable and `dlls` will copied to.
+>>3rdparty:                 		  the folder where the final executable and `dlls` will be copied to.
 >>
 >>data:                           `mBrainAligner` necessary files,including `CCFv3, markers, config.txt, etc`.
 >>